digriffiths/Sentiment_Analysis_Based_Trading_Strategy/README.md

-# Sentiment Analysis Based Trading Strategy
+# News Sentiment Analysis For Algorithmic Trading

-## Overview
+## Description

 This project explores the application of sentiment analysis in developing a trading strategy.
-It employs 2 sentiment analysis tools to derive sentiment scores from Bitcoin news articles and uses these scores to inform trading decisions.
+It employs 2 sentiment analysis tools, VADER and TextBlob, to derive sentiment scores from Bitcoin news articles and uses these scores to inform trading decisions.

+## Why?

+The motivation behind this project is to leverage the predictive power of sentiment analysis to enhance trading strategies.
+By analyzing the sentiment from Bitcoin news articles, the project aims to identify potential market movements and improve trading decisions, ultimately aiming to increase profitability and reduce risk.

 ## Data